 CCTV footage captured an eight-month-old kitten being thrown across the road by an angry neighbour.
 April Hawes threw the kitten 25 feet and shouted that she wanted to knock the cat out in the fit of rage.
 Hawes was furious as the cat kept entering her garden, which resulted in her taking the aggressive action, throwing the cat [...]

 Many cat owners are looking for efficient and humane ways of keeping their pet cats safe and secure.
 One of the questions commonly asked is whether electric fences work for cats and if so, how safe are they.
-There is a simple answer to this, electric fences do not work and are not kind to use for cats, [...]
+There is a simple answer to this, electric fences are not a preferential choice to keep cats safe.An electric fence [...]

 Cat owners in Darwin, Lancashire are feeling increasingly worried about the number of cats going missing in the area.
 Since January 2019, several cats have either gone missing or been found dead after disappearing from their homes in Whitehall.
 The two dead cats were found in the second week of May, while three cats have gone astray in the past [...]